peternickol/script.zfsbootmenu.ubuntu/README.md

 ![2](/docs/locale2.png)

 ### 5.)
 Once secondary.sh completes you will be left at a prompt in case you want to do any more changes to the final system.
-If not then just exit.
+If not then just exit and once the script completes exporting the ZFS pools reboot.

 ~~~
 exit